Principal Protected Notes

 |Returns||as at June 30, 2009|

-Most equity markets around the globe experienced growth in the second quarter of 2009.
-The S&P 500 was up 15.2%, the MSCI Far East was up 21.9%, while the MSCI Europe was down 13.4%.
-Similar these international markets, the Toronto TSX composite was up, increasing 19.0% due largely to the diversified metals, financials, and information technology sectors.
-The price of the Notes will not track the performance of a static portfolio invested since inception of the Notes according to the Portfolio's targeted allocation, and is affected by many inter-related factors including:
+The price of the Notes will not track the performance of a static portfolio invested since inceptions of the Notes according to the Portfolio's targeted allocation, and is affected by many inter-related factors including:

-- the performance of each of the funds in the Portfolio,
+- the performance of each of the indices in the Portfolio,

-- changes in the level of interest rates,
+- changes in the levels of interest rates,

 - market demand for the Notes.

-Exposure to the funds is adjusted regularly and systematically according to a nondiscretionary re-weighting procedure.
-Generally, as the value of the Portfolio increases, the Portfolio will potentially leverage its investments according to the targeted allocation up to a maximum of 175% of its NAV in order to pursue enhanced returns, and as the value of the Portfolio decreases, it potentially (i) de-leverages its investments in order to protect its NAV, and (ii) if the exposure is less than 100%, reallocates its investments from the four equity funds to a greater weighting in the CI Canadian Bond Fund.
-The Portfolio's performance to date has resulted in a current allocation to the Bonds of 100%, thereby giving it greater exposure to interest rate movements.
-Although the Portfolio will not directly track the performance of an investment in the underlying funds according to a static allocation during the term of the Notes, if the Portfolio is expected to provide solid, consistent performance throughout the term, then investors should benefit from the strong potential for leveraged returns at maturity.
+Exposure to the indices is adjusted regularly and systematically according to a non-discretionary re-weighting procedure.
+Generally, as the value of the Portfolio increases, the Portfolio will potentially leverage its investments according to the targeted allocation up to a maximum of 200 of its NAV in order to pursuer enhanced returns, and as the value of the Portfolio decreases, it potentially (i) de-leverages its investments in order to protect its NAV, and (ii) if the exposure is less than 100%, reallocates it investments from the indexes to a greater weighting in a BNP notional bond.
+Although the Portfolio will not directly track the performance of an investment in the underlying indices according to a static allocation during the term of the Notes, if the Portfolio is expected to provide solid, consistent performance throughout the term, then investors should benefit from the strong potential for leveraged returns at Maturity.

 BNP Paribas was established in 1848, and according to rankings published in July 2005 by The Bank, is the sixth largest banking group in the world and the largest in Europe based on total assets of approximately CAD $1.7 trillion (approximately the size of the Canada's five largest banks combined).
 As one of the world's leading diversified financial institutions BNP Paribas is present in over 85 countries, and has approximately 100,000 employees worldwide.